 5. Mamuschka San Carlos de Bariloche, Argentina

-Mamuschka in Bariloche is a chocolate cafe and store.
+Mamuschka in Bariloche is a chocolate cafe and a chocolate shop.
 My espresso was served in a beautiful red and white cup and saucer with gold trimming.
 Mamuschka has the aroma of chocolate more than coffee.
 The outdoor seating with red umbrellas, red director’s chairs, wood

-The espresso was served in a beautiful red and white cup and saucer with gold trimming.
-Mamuschka has the aroma of chocolate more than coffee.
+The espresso was served in a beautiful red and white cup and saucer with gold trims.
+Mamuschka has the aroma of chocolate more than the aroma of coffee.
 The outdoor seating with red umbrellas, red director’s chairs, wood tables, and plants was the place to relax and people watch.

 6. Il Panino, Mendoza